Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 New and transferred licenses for alcoholic beverages, as well as changes to management or the business, require the Alcoholic Beverage Control Commission (ABCC) application, a public hearing with the South Hadley Selectboard, and a newspaper advertisement and abutter notification alerting the public to the Selectboard hearing.
 Both of these notifications must be published and mailed at least 10 days prior to the hearing.
 The Selectboard will hold a hearing on the application, and if accepted the application will be sent to the ABCC for final approval.
 Applications are available only at the Massachusetts Alcoholic Beverages Control Commission website: https://www.mass.gov/orgs/alcoholic-beverages-control-commission.
 We highly suggest you consult with legal counsel during the application process.
 Our office cannot assist in filling out the ABCC application or answering specific questions.
 To schedule a public hearing with the Selectboard, first fill out an ABCC application, and email email@example.com with your hearing request.
 After a hearing date is confirmed, it is the applicant’s responsibility to put a legal advertisement in a local newspaper and to notify the abutters of the hearing.
 Please contact the Assessors’ Office for an official abutters list.
 The completed application must be submitted to the Selectboard Office at least two weeks prior to the hearing.
 The ABCC will only accept typed applications.
 To schedule a hearing or for additional information, please email firstname.lastname@example.org

-These maps can be also be retrieved at no cost through our Digital mapping program.
+Assessor maps can be retrieved at no cost through our Digital Mapping Program.

 Assuming the license was issued by the Town of South Hadley Clerk’s Office, there are three ways to obtain a certified copy.
 By visiting Invoice Cloud to purchase certificates online, by physically entering the office located in Town Hall, or by mailing a request to the Town Clerk’s office.